Skip to main content

 128 W Tombigbee

-for the Venice International Film Festival's Biennale College Cinema program and had its premiere at the 2018 Slamdance Film Festival.
+Johnson's film Savage Youth was selected for the Venice International Film Festival's Biennale College Cinema program and had its premiere at the Slamdance Film Festival.
 It screened at the Atlanta Film Festival and won the Grand Jury Award at the Florida Film Festival.
 His first feature film Hunky Dory won jury awards at the Slamdance, Atlanta, Nashville, Naples, BendFilm, San Francisco Indie, and American Film Festival.
-In all, his feature films and shorts have screened and won awards at over 75 international film festivals.
-He was chosen for IFP's Narrative Film Lab, US in Progress - Wroclaw, and the Berlin International Film Festival's Berlinale Talents program.
+His feature films and shorts have been screened and won awards at over 100 international film festivals.
+He was awarded a fellowship to the Harris Manchester College Summer Intensive at Oxford University for his upcoming feature film project.
+He was chosen for the Berlin International Film Festival's Berlinale Talents program.
+Johnson is a Narrative Features Programming Captain for the Slamdance Film Festival and has been a co-director of the George Lindsey UNA Film Festival for 10 years.
 He is an alumnus of the directing program at the American Film Institute Conservatory.

-2nd Floor, George S. Lindsey Theatre
+George S. Lindsey Theatre

-Bryan McHenry, Assistant Professor
+Nora Stone, Assistant Professor

 128 W Tombigbee